• Cycling

 If you use a mapping application such as OS Maps, you can use a GPX file to follow routes created by others, or to create your own routes for saving or sharing.

-Create a route from a GPX file by first saving the route on to your hard drive or USB stick.
+Create a route from a GPX file by first saving the file on to your hard drive or USB stick.
 You can then import the route.
 Look for an option labelled ‘Import Route’ or ‘Import GPX file’.
 You then should be able to see the exact planned route on screen, allowing you to review, print or edit as needed.

 Create a GPX file from a route by drawing the route on screen.
 You will be able to export the route as a GPX file and import it into a different mapping application or to a GPS.
 As it’s a simple text file, you can also easily email it to others.
 Even if they use a totally different mapping application or different brand of GPS, they should still be able to open it.